The First and Second-Order Asymptotics of Covert Communication over AWGN Channels: Introduction

-The rest of this paper is arranged as follows.
-In Section II, we present the model and definitions of covert communication over AWGN channels.
-Section III provides the main results on the throughput of the AWGN covert channels, which includes related definitions of local information geometry and the follow-on analysis on the achievability and converse bounds.
-The investigation on the connection between Square Root Law and the asymptotic behavior of several divergences of Gaussian distributions is provided in Section IV.
+The rest of this paper is organized as follows.
+In Section II, we present some preliminaries on notations, the channel model, the outline of the proof of the achievability and the converse, the definitions of codes and some distributions.
+Section III presents the main results, which include the first and second order asymptotics of the achievability bound and the investigation of the converse bound.
+The framework of local information geometry to explain the optimality of truncated Gaussian distribution, the investigation on the connection between Square Root Law, the choice of the power level and the asymptotic behavior of several divergences of Gaussian distributions are provided in Section IV.
 Section V concludes the paper.